Dear Year 6 Teacher: Your Final KS2 SATs Preparation Tips

 KS2 SATs revision resources

 If you are looking for other Maths revision resources at this stage before SATs then Third Space Learning has also provided many free KS2 SATs revision resources for primary schools.
-These include, among others, a useful KS2 SATs Revision Guide, a set of 3 Year 6 Topic Based Practice Tests and several practice reasoning and arithmetic tests.
+These include, among others, a useful KS2 SATs Revision Guide, a set of 3 Year 6 Topic Based Practice Tests, Free SATs Papers to Get Year 6 Ready for KS2 SATs and several practice reasoning and arithmetic tests.
 These are all derived from lessons learnt teaching 6,000 Year 6 pupils every week in 1-to-1 Maths lessons.

 There never was a better time to get involved in Martyn Reah‘s teacher 5 a day initiative.
 The five things you should do each day to ensure your wellbeing levels are high are connect, exercise, notice, learn, volunteer.